EpiPandit/atlas-arena/web_app/public/markdown/zygodontomys_brevicauda.md

 ## Host for Diseases:
 Venezuelan Hemorrhagic fever (Gunarito Virus)

+## IUCN Status
+Least Concern

+## Population Trend
+Stable

+## Reproduction
+Litter size: 4.1 pups\
+Gestation: 25 days

-## Family Structure
+## Range:
-Adults weigh upto 60-80 grams with no sexual dimorphism and a littersize of 5-11 pups.
-These mice can survive from 1-5 years although detailed information on this is unavailable.
+Brazil, Colombia, Costa Rica, French Guiana, Guyana, Panama, Suriname, Trinidad and Tobago, Venezuela

-## Habitat
+## Habitat:
-This mice species has a natural habitat in North-eastern part of the continent of South America (countries of Venezuela, Columbia, Guyana, Suriname, Northern part of Brazil and French Guiana).
-It can inhabit a varied set of environments ranging from forested and dense grass areas to open agricultural lands but prefers sites close to water bodies.
+Forest, savanna, grasslands, wetlands, open argicultural lands

 ## Epidemiology
 This rodent spreads the Guanarito Virus primarily to agircultural workers, with cases peaking from November to January.

+## Other Information
+Adults weigh up to 60-80 grams and exhibit no sexual dimorphism.
+These mice can survive from 1-5 years although detailed information on this is unavailable.